Prior to beginning the lesson: (1) Photocopy the Problem of the Day

 onto transparency paper for the overhead projector; (3) Photocopy Pre-Writing Graphic Organizer

 Students will be able to: Materials: Problem of the Day

 on the overhead projector.
 Ask students: What strategy should we use to solve this problem?

-Guide them towards draw a picture.
+Guide them towards drawing a picture.
 Solve the problem together as a class.
 Students can copy problem and solution into math notebooks.

-Modifications: For students with special needs, allow extra time to answer questions and provide one-on-one assistance when necessary.
+Modifications: For students with special needs, allow for extra time and help with spelling and grammar as necessary.
 Assessment:

-Teacher should monitor student participation and independent work to ensure all students are understanding the concept.
+Teacher should monitor student work to ensure all students understand the concept.
 Benchmark or Standards:

 National Council of Teachers of Mathematics (NCTM) Process Standard:

 Communicate their mathematical thinking coherently and clearly to peers, teachers, and others.

 Recognize and apply mathematics in contexts outside of mathematics.